rocketbot-cl/OfficeOutlook/README.md

 Saves a mail from Entry ID

 12. Extract table from email by EntryID
 Extract the content of a table by email EntryID provided

+13. Download attachments by EntryID
+Download attachments by EntryID in a folder